 I recommend no more than 10 individual combinations.
 Do you really need all 20 of the groups you initially considered?
 Are you really going to print all of them?
 Do you really want to spend the whole of your reception taking group wedding photos?
 Prioritise which shots you really want within the formal photo time e.g. immediate family, bridal party, parents.
 Don’t forget, your photographer is generally there for most of the day so there will be time during the day to grab them for more spontaneous photos of other groups and people.
 The formal photo time should be kept for the closest and most important groups.

-2. Allow enough time for each group shot
+2. Allow enough time for each shot in your group wedding photos

-3. Who is included in each group shot?
+3. Who is included in each shot in your group wedding photos?

 Who is included in the ‘family’ shot?
 Parents, siblings, cousins, siblings other halves?
 Are friends classed as everyone who isn’t family?
 It can be a bit of a minefield if you leave things open so it helps to be specific.
 Write the names of the people in each shot so you know who is needed.
 This is also helpful for your photographer to understand family dynamics.
 It will help your ushers or those allocated to help round people up for the groups.
 Which nicely leads me to point 4.